com-pas/compas-sct/docs/compas-sct.md

 ## Introduction

 The CoMPAS SCT (System Configuration Tool) is part of the CoMPAS (Configuration Module for Power System Automation) ecosystem which is an open source project aimed at providing a tool for configuring control system and profile management related to the 61850 standard.
 Its architecture allows an easy integration with the other components of CoMPAS, in addition to being modular and flexible with a high level of abstraction, it gives the freedom to implement the tool with the database of its choice.

 The below package diagram shows different part of the tool architecture.

 ![Package Diagram](images/PackageDiagram-CompasSCT.png)

 Hence, we can distinguish four major parts:

 * **[sct-commons](#SCT-COMMONS)** : a library that contents shared functionalities for the bound SCL object.
-* **[sct-data](#SCT-DATA)** : It holds data models and database connectivity services.
 * **[sct-app](#SCT-APPLICATION)** : *TODO*.

 ## SCT COMMONS